ska-telescope/sdp-prototype/src/config_db/SCHEMA.md

 }
 ```

 Valid types are `realtime` and `batch`.
-The workflow tag identifies the workflow script version as well as the required underlying software (e.g. processing components, execution engines). `...` stands for arbitrary workflow-defined parameters.
+The workflow tag identifies
+the workflow script version as well as the required underlying
+software (e.g. processing components, execution engines). `...` stands
+for arbitrary workflow-defined parameters.

 Processing Block Status
 -----------------------

 Path: `/pb/[pb_id]/state`

 Dynamic state information of the Processing Block.
+If it doesn't
+exist, the processing block is still in "startup" state.

 Contents:
 ```javascript